The Friends have established reciprocal website links with the following local organisations, many of whose members share common interests.

 Cheltenham Croquet Club is one of the largest croquet clubs in England.
 Croquet offers a combination of gentle physical exercise and tactical thinking, both of which are good for health and well-being.
 We have the coaches to help players enjoy the whole range of the game from social play to top level competition.
 Beginners can have a free try at croquet at one of our ‘Taster Days’ and we can arrange sessions at other times in the year – just ask.
 Three structured lessons can be arranged for £25.
 If you then join, further lessons will be arranged.
 This will cover Association and Golf Croquet. email: email@example.com

-The Society is a local branch of the National Association of Decorative and Fine Arts Societies (NADFAS).
+The Society is a local branch of The Arts Society.
 From September to June we organise a programme of Lectures, Short Talks, Study Days and Visits.
-Our speakers are of national or international reputation and have been vetted by NADFAS, or are of an equivalent high standard.
+Our speakers are of national or international reputation and have been vetted by The Arts Society, or are of an equivalent high standard.
 We also support local Projects.
 In particular we are associated with the national movement of Church Recorders; the Heritage Volunteers, and Young Arts Association.
-We meet on the second Tuesday of each month from September to June at Sacred Hearts Hall, Moorend Road (off Cirencester Road), Charlton Kings, Cheltenham GL53 9AU.
+Lectures are held on the second Tuesday of each month from September to June at Sacred Hearts Hall, Moorend Road (off Cirencester Road), Charlton Kings, Cheltenham GL53 9AU.

 Cheltenham Italian Society is for all those who love Italy: its people, culture, language, and food.
 We meet on the second Monday of the month between October and May in Parmoor House, Lypiatt Terrace.
 We have excellent speakers who give illustrated talks on a range of topics half of which are in Italian.
 You don’t have to speak Italian to enjoy this friendly society.
 Come along as a guest and try it out.
 Details are on our web site.